maximchaa/Multiclass_Classification/README.md

 ---
 STILL WORKING ON IT!

-<br>In the future, there will be a division into several notebooks, in the meantime, thanks for reading such a long one
+In the future, there will be a division into several notebooks, in the meantime, thanks for reading such a long one